zilexa/Homeserver/README.md

 - Pacman to be able to install packages
 - BTRFS filesystem - with or without swapfile (no swap partition)

 **[Manjaro](https://manjaro.org/)** on x86-64 (Intel/AMD) is the recommended OS of choice and used for this guide.
-It does not matter which desktop flavor you choose (Manjaro has 3 official flavours.
-I use Gnome.
-Power users might want to consider KDE instead).
+It does not matter which [desktop flavor](https://manjaro.org/download/) you choose.
+I use Gnome but power users might want to consider KDE instead.

 <sub>This guide used to be Ubuntu-based.
 All my laptops/PCs and my parents systems ran Ubuntu Budgie.
 After 2 years I switched to Manjaro (Gnome edition) and it is a delight!
 A much better **out-of-the-box experience**, more **user-friendly** (also for setting up a server!
 This is reflected in my scripts, they are a lot smaller)  **lightweight**, **small footprint**, much better and up to date single source of **high quality documentation (Arch Wiki)** and **MUCH easier to install applications + keep up to date** than any Ubuntu system.
 Also, better out-of-the-box BTRFS support.
 For small, flexible homeservers and personal laptops I strongly believe BTRFS is the best filesystem.
 If you have more needs, look at XFS/ZFS.
 This guide will use BTRFS. </sub>